I wrote this almost exactly a year ago today. Some feelings just keep going around.

 Traced across unparted lips

-Or the timber of uncertain times
+Or the timbre of uncertain times

 The cacophany of life lived in the seams.